ericclack/home-photo-bank/README.md

     lein setup-db

-Create your `media/_import` directory, this is where you'll put photos for import into your Photo Bank.
+Create your `media/_import`, `media/_process` and `media/_failed`
+directories, these are used when importing photos into your photo bank.

-Put some photos into the import directory.
+Put some photos into the _import directory.
 Name them with some keywords.

 Run the following from the REPL: